itgalaxy/webfont/README.md

   For "svgicons2svgfont":
       --font-id                      The font id you want, default as "--font-name".
-      --style                        The font style you want.
+      --font-style                   The font style you want.
-      --weight                       The font weight you want.
+      --font-weight                  The font weight you want.
       --fixed-width                  Creates a monospace font of the width of the largest input icon.
       --center-horizontally          Calculate the bounds of a glyph and center it horizontally.
       --normalize                    Normalize icons by scaling them to the height of the highest icon.
-      --height                       The outputted font height [MAX(icons.height)].
+      --font-height                  The outputted font height [MAX(icons.height)].
       --round                        Setup the SVG path rounding [10e12].
       --descent                      The font descent [0].
       --ascent                       The font ascent [height - descent].